Sea2Data/StoXGUI/ReadMe.txt

-StoX GUI as a WEB application
+StoX GUI as a WEB application.

 The backend
 StoX is a project-oriented software package for backend modeling.
 StoX must be able to run offline locally at pc without network.